 Broadly, how are social justice concerns and tech-driven harms being discussed in the digital rights spheres?
 How is the discourse of digital rights and technologies shaped?
 How do they differ from conversations and work in anti-racist organisations?
 How has the Dutch child benefits scandal been framed and discussed?
 What are the shortcomings and missing perspectives in these discussions?
 How does this relate to broader issues on the use of technology in government and its related agencies?
 How can the perspectives of anti-racist organisations be centred in these discussions?
 What kind of structures and resources are needed to amplify the voices of local anti-racist organisations and activists to tackle some of these issues caused by the use of technologies?
 What kind of capacity-building do they need to build sustainable communities, and how can digital rights organisations help with that?

-- Moderator: Naomi Appelman, Racism and Technology Center & Jill Toh, Racism and Technology Center
+- Moderator: Naomi Appelman, Chair and co-founder, Racism and Technology Center & Jill Toh, Secretary and co-founder, Racism and Technology Center

-- Sanne Stevens, Justice, Equity and Technology Table
+- Sanne Stevens, Co-Director, Justice, Equity and Technology Table

 Check out the full programme here.